 The fellowship is named in honor of Michael Rubinger, LISC’s former CEO, who pioneered new ways to revitalize communities throughout his 40-year career.

 LISC awarded $40,000 to each fellow to support a special project that addresses critical challenges in rural and urban America — from economic development and financial literacy to affordable housing and community engagement.
 Their overarching goal is to develop innovative solutions that improve the quality of life for people and places, and connect them to the broader economy.

 They come from all corners of the country, and all share a deep commitment to helping their communities thrive.
-Meet the inaugural class of the Michael Rubinger Community Fellowship.
+Meet the 2019 class of the Michael Rubinger Community Fellowship.